 Remus cleared his throat.
 "Late."

-Once alone, Nymphadora took out her wand and began casting spells.
+Once they were alone, Nymphadora took out her wand and began casting spells.
 "I'm not saying the bed squeaks or the room doesn't have privacy wards," she said.
 "I just want to…you know…not have to think about it when I'd rather…erm…think about something else."

 His bold nymph was blushing and sounding like a nervous bride.
 Remus waited until she put her wand down and gently enfolded her into his arms.
 "I come with all love, honour and sincerity," he said, "wishing only to become one with her that I love."

 He could feel her body soften against him.
-"That's what I want too," she said, ducking her chin and looking up at him with big, dark eyes.
+"That's what I want, too," she said, ducking her chin and looking up at him with big, dark eyes.
 "I don't know why I'm acting like you've never seen me naked, or we haven't done more than kissed."

 "It's our first time," Remus said with a smile.

 Nymphadora laughed.
 It was a shadow of her usual exuberance, but it helped eased the tension.
 "I guess it is," she said.

 He slowly lifted his hands to frame her face.
 Patiently, Remus waited until his love lifted her chin and parted her lips to settle his mouth on hers.
 He restrained the urge to intensify the kiss.
 On this night, he wanted to take nothing she did not give freely.
 Remus kissed her lingeringly, coaxing her out of self-consciousness.